whizpool/smartlogs-ios/README.md

 ## License

-SmartLog_iOS is available under the MIT license.
+SmartLog is available under the MIT license.
 See the LICENSE file for more info.